|Nation||United States of America (USA)|

 An investigation into the accident found that the drogue failed to deploy due to a design defect that allowed an incorrect orientation during assembly of the gravity switch devices that initiated deployment of the spacecraft’s drogue parachute and parafoil.

-The main Genesis spacecraft headed back to L1 and entered heliocentric orbit.
+The main Genesis spacecraft headed back to L1 and entered a heliocentric orbit.
 Contact was maintained until Dec.
 16, 2004.

 Siddiqi, Asif A. Beyond Earth: A Chronicle of Deep Space Exploration, 1958-2016.
 NASA History Program Office, 2018.